lpsinger/userguide/procedures/superevents.rst

 2. An event from modeled :term:`CBC` searches are preferred over an event from unmodeled Burst searches (see :doc:`Searches </procedures/searches>` for details on search pipelines).
-3. In the case of multiple CBC events, the event with the highest signal to noise ratio (SNR) is preferred.
+3. In the case of multiple CBC events, the event with the highest :term:`SNR` is preferred.
 In the case of multiple Burst events, the event with the lowest false alarm rate (FAR) is preferred.

 .. note::
    * A Preliminary GCN is automatically issued for superevents when the false alarm rate is lower than a threshold value.
    * In case of an event created by a pipeline due to an *offline* analysis, no preliminary GCN will be sent.
-   * The signal to noise (SNR) is used to select the `preferred_event` among `CBC` candidates because higher SNR implies better estimates from low-latency searches.
+   * The :term:`SNR` is used to select the `preferred_event` among `CBC` candidates because higher :term:`SNR` implies better estimates from low-latency searches.